bredelings/MCON/mcon.rst

 To interpret a nested key "field/", we

-1. translate its JSON value into a set of (field,value) pairs.
+1. **translate** its JSON value into a set of (field,value) pairs.
 The value may also contain nested keys, so this translation is recursive.
-2. we prefix each field name with "field.".
+2. **replace** each of the sub-field names "name" "{field}/{name}".

 Example::
   The nested sample line
      {"iter": 10, "S1/: {"x": 10, "y": 3.14}, "S2/": {"x":20, "y":4.13}}
   corresponds to the unnested sample line
-     {"iter": 10, "S1.x": 10, S1.y": 3.14, "S2.x": 20, "S2.y": 4.13}
+     {"iter": 10, "S1/x": 10, S1/y": 3.14, "S2/x": 20, "S2/y": 4.13}

 Issue: currently, we are translating to short names when unnesting.

 Escape characters
 ~~~~~~~~~~~~~~~~~
-We interpret the backslash "\" as an escape character at the end of the key.
+We interpret the backslash "\" as an escape character.
+The escape character applies only to itself and the "/" character.
+It also applies only at the end of a string that ends with "/".

+Thus, for a key that ends with "/", we

+1. count the number M of preceding escape characters
+2. compute the integer N = M/2, rounding down.
+3. replace the M escape characters with N escape characters.
+4. count the key as nested if M is odd, and as unnested if M is even.

 Thus

 - "a\/" corresponds to an unnested key "a/"
 - "a\\/" corresponds to a nested key "a\/"
 - "a\\\/" corresponds to an unnested key "a\/"

-However, note that when such a field name is written in a language like python with its own escaping, escape backslashes must be added.
-So, in python, one would have to write "a\\/" to represent "a\/";
+- "a\\\\/" corresponds to a nested key "a\\/"

 Short names
 -----------
 When unnesting fields, each field has a "long name" and a "short name".